 You can kill off your debt too.
 But you have to make it a priority.

-I encourage you to really look into and consider both strategies.
+I encourage you to really look into and consider all three methods.

 For a long time we were making a big debt mistake that was holding us back from paying off our debt as fast as possible.

 We were spreading our extra payments out between all of our debts.
 This seemed like that would help us pay off our debt faster, but it wasn’t.

 It’s way more effective to just focus every extra dollar (beyond minimum payments) to on one specific debt until it is eliminated.

 Are you making the same debt mistake?
 Read more about it here.

 Then devote those savings to your debt!

 It’s plain and simple, the more money you can throw at your debt, the faster you’ll be able to pay it off.